 You can check if you have porous strands by filling a bowl with some water and placing a strand of hair on it.
 Porous hair will sink into the bottom.

 Highly porous strands have gaps that lets it absorb too much water, leading to frizz, tangles and breakage.

 A protein treatment will strengthen hair, just as eating protein-rich foods help us grow stronger.
 They benefit damaged hair by increasing elasticity and making the cuticle smoother.

-It imparts all these benefits by infusing hydrolyzed proteins to the cuticle and fortifying the surface of the hair strand.
+It imparts all these benefits by infusing hydrolyzed proteins into the cuticle and fortifying the surface of the hair strand.
 Protein acts as a shield from further stressors and damage by patching up cracks on the cuticle.

 What’s in a protein treatment?
 How can I tell if a hair product contains protein?

 The most common protein treatment ingredients are wheat, silk, keratin, oat, rice and collagen.
-Look out for the key word “hydrolyzed” because it signifies that the protein has been turned into smaller particles for faster absorption.
+Look out for the keyword “hydrolyzed” because it signifies that the protein has been turned into smaller particles for faster absorption.

 Other protein treatments are more straightforward and include protein on the label or on the ingredients list.

 How often should I do a protein treatment on my hair?

 The frequency of a protein treatment depends on your hair type and the treatment itself.